CartoDB/documentation/app/content/analytics-toolbox-bq/guides/creating-and-visualizing-tilesets.md

 <img src="/img/bq-spatial-extension/tiler/tileset_layer_loaded.png" alt="Tileset added as layer" style="width:100%">
 </div>

 5. Style your tileset like any other layer in Builder.
-For more details on how to style your layers, follow [this guide](carto-user-manual/maps/map-styles/).
+For more details on how to style your layers, please visit [this page](/carto-user-manual/maps/map-styles/).

 <div style="text-align:center" >
 <img src="/img/bq-spatial-extension/tiler/tileset_layer_styled.png" alt="Tileset added as layer and styled" style="width:100%">
 </div>

-#### From the CARTO Dashboard (legacy)
+#### From the CARTO Dashboard

 After connecting your CARTO account to BigQuery, a new _Your Tilesets_ tab will appear in the Data section of your Dashboard.
 This new tab shows the tilesets available to your account in a specific BigQuery project and dataset and some useful metadata.